brian-team/brian2/docs_sphinx/user/synapses.rst

 .. sidebar:: For Brian 1 users

-    `Synapses` is now the only class for defining synaptic interactions, it replaces *Connection*, *STDP*, etc.
+    `Synapses` is now the only class for defining synaptic interactions, it replaces *Connection*, *STDP*, etc. See the document :doc:`../introduction/brian1_to_2/synapses` for details how to convert
+    Brian 1 code.

 .. contents::
     :local: